Animal research FAQs

 What happens if I have ethical objections to animal testing?
 Can I be excused from any research work that involved the use of animals?

-Certain courses in the School of Life and Medical Sciences (LMS) in the bioscience areas may undertake animal research.
-Where there is a serious objection to the practice students, in some instances, can choose not to do such research.
+Certain courses in the School of Health, Medicine and Life Sciences (HMLS) in the bioscience areas may undertake animal research.
+Where there is a serious objection to the practice, in some instances, student can choose not to do such research.
 The ethics and practice of animal research is discussed in detail with students on relevant courses and is also a key part of induction on relevant courses.

 How many students refuse to do such research?